ATG Entertainment: Expansion outside the UK

 In 2012, ATG indicated an intention to expand into international theatre ownership, possibly in Australia and China.
 This included the appointment of Tim McFarlane as CEO for ATG Asia/Pacific.
 In November 2012 ATG announced it would establish a regional headquarters in Sydney.

 ATG's acquisition of Broadway's Foxwoods Theatre in May 2013 heralded the company's US debut, with Panter commenting, "Ownership of The Foxwoods Theatre within the group will provide a catalyst to expand in the North American market."
 (In March 2014, ATG renamed the venue the Lyric Theatre, following the end of the naming sponsorship deal.)

 Later in 2013, global private equity firm buyout firm Providence Equity Partners purchased became a majority shareholder in ATG from Exponent.
 Exponent retains a minority stake in ATG as part of the deal and continues to work with Providence and the existing management team including Joint CEO's and co-founders Sir Howard Panter and Rosemary Squire OBE.
 Greg Dyke continues in his role as ATG chairman.

 In August 2015, ATG became leaseholder and took over the management of the Theatre Royal, Sydney's oldest theatrical institution – marking ATG's first theatre in Asia Pacific.
 In September of the same year, ATG acquired ACE Theatrical Group.
 ACE operates the King's Theatre in Brooklyn, New York; the Saenger Theatre in New Orleans, Louisiana; the Mahalia Jackson Theater for the Performing Arts in New Orleans, Louisiana; the Majestic Theatre in San Antonio, Texas; and the Charline McCombs Empire Theatre in San Antonio, Texas.
 In December 2015, ATG announced that through its subsidiary, Hudson Theatre LLC, ATG entered a long-term lease for the Hudson Theatre, its second theatre on Broadway, from a subsidiary of Millennium & Copthorne Hotels plc group of companies (M&C).

 In February 2023, it was announced that ATG would merge with Jujamcyn Theaters.
 In July 2023, Jordan Roth sold a 93 percent stake in Jujamcyn's five theaters to ATG and Providence Equity.
 In exchange, Roth bought a 7 percent ownership stake in ATG's two other Broadway theaters, the Lyric Theatre and the Hudson Theatre.

-Culture
+In 2024, ATG acquired Celebrity Attractions, which presented shows at the Tulsa Performing Arts Center in Tulsa, Oklahoma, Robinson Center in Little Rock, Arkansas and Juanita K. Hammons Hall for the Performing Arts in Springfield, Missouri.

-Panter has on several occasions described ATG as a company "of national stature but with local sensitivity".
+In 2026, Ari Emanuel's holding company MARI reached a deal to buy Providence Equity's stake in ATG.
+The terms of the deal were not released but were estimated by The Hollywood Reporter at $6 billion.

 Ownership

 ATG is controlled by Providence Equity Partners.
-Exponent Private Equity has a minority stake.
-Peter Beckwith, through his company PMB Holdings, is a "major shareholder".
-Theatre impresario and shipping broker Eddie Kulukundis was a shareholder.
-Panter and Squire own 8% of ATG, with an option on a further 5%, according to reports in 2003.